ddddwee1/Robomaster_NTU_2018/README.md

 ## Practice

-- [ ] Handwritten digits recognition in real world.
+- [x] Handwritten digits recognition in real world.

 - [x] Hit area (board) detection

-- [ ] High-level assist operation
+- [x] High-level auto-shooting assist operation

 #### We will add more functions if needed